sr99622/libonvif/README.md

 SEE ALSO

   There is a GUI version of this program included with the libonvif package which will implement most of the same commands.
-It may be invoke using the 'onvif-camadmin' command.
+It may be invoke using the 'onvif-gui' command.

 NAME

-    onvif-camadmin
+    onvif-gui

 SYNOPSIS

-    onvif-camadmin
+    onvif-gui

 DESCRIPTION